 Level 3: Insistence – Shopping From The Same Brand

-When customers consistently choose one brand for specific purchases and take pride in it, they reach level three – insistence.
+When customers consistently choose one brand for specific purchases and take pride in it, they reach level three—insistence.
+This stage is known as brand insistence, where customers refuse substitutes and develop a strong emotional and psychological connection with the brand.
 These customers are invaluable to the sales team, often receiving personalized experiences to retain their loyalty and reinforce the brand’s identity.

 Successfully reaching this level allows for increased profits without boosting advertising expenses.
 The customer’s commitment to your brand pays off long-term, but retaining them can be challenging due to competitors’ offers.